salamiXpert/TOM_spoilaage-risk-model/README.md

-# TomatoLink — Spoilage-Risk Prediction (Module 3)
+# FreshAm — Spoilage-Risk Prediction (Module 3)

-Machine learning module for **TomatoLink**, a platform reducing post-harvest tomato losses in Nigeria.
+Machine learning module for **Fresham**, a platform reducing post-harvest tomato losses in Nigeria.
 Given a batch's storage and transport conditions, the model predicts spoilage percentage and returns a **Sell / Store / Divert** recommendation a farmer can act on immediately.

 Built for the TechyJaunt Sprint — Tomato Case Study.